Spider-Man: Far From Home: Post-production

 Discussing the film's mid-credits scene, Watts explained that they approached J.K.
-Simmons "as late as possible" before the film's release to ask him to reprise his role as J. Jonah Jameson from Sam Raimi's Spider-Man film trilogy, hoping to keep the cameo a surprise for fans.
+Simmons "as late as possible" before the film's release to ask him to reprise his role as J. Jonah Jameson from Sam Raimi's Spider-Man film trilogy (2002-2007), hoping to keep the cameo a surprise for fans.
 Watts acknowledged that there was a chance Simmons would not want to reprise the role, but stated that he never considered another actor, saying, "It's gotta be him.
 Like, if it wasn't him, it wasn't worth doing."
 After being pitched the idea for the cameo, Simmons called Raimi and received the director's blessing to return to the role for the new film.
 The MCU version of the character is brand new, not the Raimi version "from another dimension or multiverse".
 Simmons' footage was filmed in a Disney conference room in front of a green screen.
 Watts noted that Simmons' performance was over-the-top in Raimi's films, but now that same performance has real-world comparisons, such as Alex Jones.
 According to Feige, the changes in the real world also meant that moving the character from a newspaper editor to a "radical right news journalist that kind of scream[s] in front of the camera" made more sense.
 Simmons said he and Watts did not see "eye to eye" on the film's contemporary portrayal of the character versus his performance in Raimi's films.

 Watts described Far From Home as a "con man movie" with "so many layers of deception", and for the post-credits scene he felt that ending the film with "one last twist" was on theme.
 He felt that he owed the fans a more substantial post-credits scene than the jokey one at the end of Homecoming.
-The Far From Home scene depicts Fury on vacation, in a simulation, both of which are also themes in the film, and reveals that the Fury and Hill seen throughout the film are actually Skrulls in disguise.
+The Far From Home scene depicts Fury on vacation, in a simulation, both of which are also themes in the film, and reveals that the Fury and Hill seen throughout the film are actually the Skrulls Talos and Soren in disguise, with Ben Mendelsohn and Sharon Blynn reprising their roles from Captain Marvel, respectively.
 Watts felt this twist made sense after Fury's interactions with the Skrulls in Captain Marvel.
-Post-production for Spider-Man: Far From Home was completed in June 2019.
+Footage of Jackson and Smulders originally intended for the film's opening scene was used in the reveal.
+Smulders learned about the twist from Feige shortly before the film's release.
+Post-production for Far From Home was completed in June 2019.